DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 | `_vwo_referrer`                           | This cookie stores referral info allowing VWO to identify the original Traffic source in case of the Split URL campaign                                                                                                                           | 15 seconds                                           |
 | `_vwo`                                    | This VWO cookie is a jar of all the VWO cookies.
 It is currently created only for the Safari browser browser                                                                                                                                      | Expires in 2096 years                                |

-Table caption: Details of essential cookies
+Table caption: Essential cookies we use

 ## Tracking and Performance Cookies